hashicorp/consul/website/source/docs/agent/options.html.markdown

   new version releases.

-* `dns_config` - This object allows a number of sub-keys to be set which can tune how DNS queries are performed.
-See this guide on [DNS caching](/docs/guides/dns-cache.html).
+* `dns_config` - This object allows a number of sub-keys to be set which can tune how DNS queries are serviced.
+See this guide on [DNS caching](/docs/guides/dns-cache.html) for more detail.
+  <br><br>
   The following sub-keys are available:

   * `allow_stale` - Enables a stale query for DNS information.
-This allows any Consul server to service the request, instead of only the leader.
+This allows any Consul server, rather than only the leader, to service the request.
 The advantage of this is you get linear read scalability with Consul servers.
-By default, this is false, meaning all requests are serviced by the leader.
-This provides stronger consistency but with less throughput and higher latency.
+By default, this is false, meaning all requests are serviced by the leader, providing stronger consistency but less throughput and higher latency.

   * `max_stale` - When `allow_stale` is specified, this is used to limit how
-  stale of a result will be used.
-By default, this is set to "5s", which means if a Consul server is more than 5 seconds behind the leader, the query will be re-evaluated on the leader to get more up-to-date results.
+  stale results are allowed to be.
+By default, this is set to "5s": if a Consul server is more than 5 seconds behind the leader, the query will be re-evaluated on the leader to get more up-to-date results.

-  * `node_ttl` - By default, this is "0s", which means all node lookups are served with a 0 TTL value.
-This can be set to allow node lookups to set a TTL value, which enables DNS caching.
+  * `node_ttl` - By default, this is "0s", so all node lookups are served with a 0 TTL value.
+DNS caching for node lookups can be enabled by setting this value.
 This should be specified with the "s" suffix for second, or "m" for minute.

-  * `service_ttl` - This is a sub-object, which allows for setting a TTL on service lookups with a per-service policy.
-The "*" wildcard service can be specified and is used when there is no specific policy available for a service.
+  * `service_ttl` - This is a sub-object which allows for setting a TTL on service lookups with a per-service policy.
+The "*" wildcard service can be used when there is no specific policy available for a service.
 By default, all services are served with a 0 TTL value.
-Setting this enables DNS caching.
+DNS caching for service lookups can be enabled by setting this value.

   * `enable_truncate` - If set to true, a UDP DNS query that would return more than 3 records will set the truncated flag, indicating to clients that they should re-query using TCP to